Learn-by-doing/hobobar/README.md

 - Go to your hobobar/app directory

+- Run `npm install` to install all dependencies incl. grunt

+- Run `grunt`

 - Run `cordova platform add ios` to add iOS platform.
-You can also use Android and/or Browser
+You can also use `cordova platform add browser` or `cordova platform add android`

-- Make sure you have Android SDK to emulate Android and XCode to emulate iOS
+- Make sure you have Android SDK to emulate Android and XCode to emulate iOS if you choose to test there

 - Run `cordova emulate iOS` to run an app in an emulator